Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/README.md

 Documentation about how to install and use this program is in this directory.
+If you already know about COUNTER 5.1, just [start here](table_of_contents.md) to get going using this harvester.

 Here is a quick intro to some of the jargon involved.
 This is intended for librarians, so don't be intimidated!